KadeJR/stoichiometry-calculator/README.md

 # stoichiometry-calculator
-calculates stoichiometry equations in C++ compiled to run on ti-84 plus CE
+calculates stoichiometry equations in C++ compiled to run on ti-84 plus and plus CE